-Poorly controlled asthma costlyAugust 4th, 2011 in Diseases, Conditions, Syndromes /
+Poorly controlled asthma costlyAugust 4, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Poorly controlled asthma more than doubles healthcare costs associated with the disease and threatens educational achievement through a dramatic increase in school absence, according to researchers at National Jewish Health.
 The research team reported in the August 2011 issue of The Archives of Allergy, Asthma & Immunology that children with "very poorly controlled" asthma missed an average of 18 days of school each year, compared to 2 or less for other asthma patients.